Wolf-Fivousix/App_Academy_Exercises/README.md

 # Future questions:
 - W4D5 CSS Advanced Selectors:
 	- Why use Pseudo Selectors instead of making a class?
 (When I don't want to make changes to my HTML?
 Example?)

-- W5D3 SQL:
-	- Is "CREATE INDEX Idx1 ON fruitsforsale(fruit);" a free-cost operation?
-Doesn't SQL have to scan the whole table first, in order to make that?
-If so, wouldn't be better to just "SELECT price FROM fruit WHERE fruit='Peach';" in the first place?

-- W5D5 Associations:
-	- Why making 2 tables (belong_to, has_many) improves efficiency?
-Don't we have to look-up a second table and fetch data, again?
-Doesn't retrieving everything at once more memory friendly?